Transient narrowband radio bursts from the magnetar 1E 1547.0-5408: Abstract

 Alternatively, the polarimetric variations could instead result from plastic motion of the neutron star crust as internal energy dissipates following the outburst \cite{Jones2003, Lyutikov2015}.
 This mechanism has been suggested as a means of producing the longitudinal drifts in the X-ray emitting hotspots on the surfaces of SGR~1830$-$0645 and 1E~1841$-$045 \cite{Younes2022, Younes2025}.
-However, both magnetars displayed linear changes in their X-ray profile features over several months, as opposed to day-timescale oscillations.
-Propagation through a magnetized plasma along the line of sight has also been proposed to produce RVM-like PA sweeps independent of magnetic geometry \cite{Benacek2025}.
-In this case, the 6.3\,d period may be due to oscillations in the plasma density along the line of sight.
-Phase coherent timing of the 1E~1547.0$-$5408 offers a means to differentiate between these interpretations, as free precession is expected to produce periodic changes in the magnetar spin-down rate on the same timescale as the polarimetric variations.
-If confirmed, this would be the second instance of free-precession observed in a radio-loud magnetar \cite{Desvignes2024}, and would lend substantial weight to precessing magnetar models of cyclical activity windows in repeating FRBs.
-Both the crustal displacement and plasma propagation interpretations would also provide novel insights into the dynamics of magnetars and how their magnetic fields couple to the emitted radiation.
-Such behaviors should also be considered when attempting to understand the polarization evolution of FRB sources over short and long timescales.
+Changes in the magnetic field structure due to shifts in the magnetic footprints would naturally alter the magnetic topology within the radio emission region and the observed polarization state.
+However, the linear shifts in the X-ray profile features of SGR~1830$-$0645 and 1E~1841$-$045 occurred over several months, as opposed to day-timescale oscillations we observed in 1E~1547.0$-$5408.
+Propagation through a magnetized plasma along the line of sight has also been proposed to produce RVM-like PA sweeps independent of magnetic geometry \cite{Benacek2025}, and was previously invoked to explain both the complex PA sweep and coincident conversion of linear to circular polarization in the radio emission of XTE~J1810$-$197 \cite{Lower2024}.
+In the case of 1E~1547.0$-$5408, the 6.3\,d period may be due to oscillations in the plasma density along the line of sight.
+Crustal displacement or plasma propagation, if confirmed, would provide novel insights into the dynamics of magnetars and how their magnetic fields couple to the emitted radiation.
+Such behaviors would also need to be considered when attempting to understand the polarization evolution of FRB sources over short and long timescales.

+The discovery that several nearby neutron stars produce narrowband radio emission akin to repeating FRBs raises the tantalizing prospect of a shared emission mechanism, albeit one that must operate over a vast range of energy scales.
+Future observations of this phenomena with the latest generation of wideband receivers at sub-ms timescales will reveal if they follow the same burst duration, bandwidth and drift-rate relations seen among repeating FRB sources.
+Detections from other magnetars, both radio loud and seemingly radio-silent, alongside coincident observations by hard X-ray telescopes are crucial to resolving role of pair cascades in closed or open magnetic field lines in their production.